Bobrisky replies fans dragging him for not attending Obi Cubana's lavish party

 I’m Not Your Mate: Bobrisky Flaunts Wads of Cash, Replies Fans Dragging Him for Missing Obi Cubana’s Party

-- The movers and shakers in the country attended Obi Cubana's mum's burial in Oba, Anan=mbra state and they spent money lavishly
+- The movers and shakers in the country attended Obi Cubana's mum's burial in Oba, Anambra state and they spent money lavishly

 - Bobrisky expressed disappointment over the fact that people do not know how much he is worth before deciding to drag him